psalmody/validate-bootstrap.jquery/README.md

 A couple of hacks are required to make select2 and bootstrap work with this plugin.

 * Make sure to include select2-boostrap-css in your project.
-* Add the following styles:
+* Add the following styles to highlight the select2 input with errors:
 ```css
 .form-group.has-error .select2-selection {
     border-color:#a94442;